ppizarror/FNELEM-GPU/README.md

 ### Element

-Membrane shell must be defined using four nodes, the elastic and poisson modulus and the thickness.
+The membrane shell must be defined using four nodes, the elastic and Poisson modulus, and the thickness.

 ```cpp
 std::vector<Element *> *elements = new std::vector<Element *>();